fbpx

 I wrote about playing cards up earlier in the list but later I found these super fun trading cards from Printer Studio.
 They look and feel much more like trading cards than the others did (even down to the halftone printer pattern in the detail) and that makes them so much more fun.

 I have this weird affinity for glass mugs—I love the way light shines through when you’re drinking tea, or the way you can watch the creamer flow through coffee.
-Discount Mugs has a ton of different options for custom glassware, from coffee mugs to pint glasses.
+Glass and Growlers has a ton of different options for custom glassware, from coffee mugs to pint glasses.

 Heading to a bachelorette weekend?
 Football game?
 Funeral (just kidding)?
-Get some custom foam fingers (in a variety of hand positions) over at Discount Favors.
+Get some custom foam fingers (in a variety of hand positions) over at 4 All Promos

 If you’re like me (and Mark Zuckerberg), you cover your computer’s webcam just in case.
 I have a piece of tape on mine, but I remove and replace it so much that it starts to lose the stickiness.
 Why not instead have a small cover you can toggle on and off as much as you want?